Muhammad Ali, Legendary Boxer & Activist, Dies At 74

 Crowds of locals followed Ali chanting "Ali, boma ye!" which means "Ali, kill him!"

-The fight was held in 1974 at 4 a.m. in Kinshasa, Zaire, under the eye of dictator Mobutu Sese Seko.
+The fight was held in 1974 at 4 a.m. in Kinshasa, Zaire (now known as the Democratic Republic of Congo), under the eye of dictator Mobutu Sese Seko.
 Before the fight, a festival was held featuring James Brown, Celia Cruz and the Fania All-Stars, B.B.
 King, Miriam Makeba, The Spinners, Bill Withers, The Crusaders, and Manu Dibang.

 During the fight, Ali employed the now-famous "Rope-A-Dope" strategy.
 That meant Ali leaned against the ropes and protected his head and body, letting Foreman tire himself out before Ali went in for the knockout blow.
 That happened in the eighth round, to much jubilation.